 1) Going To The Sun Road (West – Agpar – Entrance only)

-Glacier National Park reservations are required to enter the Going to the Sun Road between 6:00 am and 3:00 pm via the West Glacier (Agpar) Entrance.
-Reservations valid for 1 day (a change from 2023, which was 3 days).
-Note that there is no timed entry requirement for the east St. Mary Entrance to the park in 2024.
+Glacier National Park reservations are required to enter the Going to the Sun Road between 7:00 am and 3:00 pm (a change from 6:00am in 2024) via the West Glacier (Agpar) Entrance.
+Reservations valid for 1 day.
+Note that there is no timed entry requirement for the east St. Mary Entrance to the park in 2025.

 2) North Fork

-One ticket per vehicle is required at the Polebridge Ranger Station between 6:00 am and 3:00 pm to visit the North Fork area of the park.
+One ticket per vehicle is required at the Polebridge Ranger Station between 7:00 am and 3:00 pm to visit the North Fork area of the park (also a change from 6:00am in 2024).
 Reservations valid for 1 day.

 Note that reservations for these sections are all separate and one does not cover the others.